bitcoin/bitcoin/doc/README.md

 ---------------------
 Syscoin Core is the original Syscoin client and it builds the backbone of the network.
 It downloads and, by default, stores the entire history of Syscoin transactions (which is currently more than 100 GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download Syscoin Core, visit [syscoincore.org](https://syscoincore.org/en/releases/).
+To download Syscoin Core, visit [syscoin.org](https://syscoin.org/en/releases/).

 Running
 ---------------------
-The following are some helpful notes on how to run Syscoin on your native platform.
+The following are some helpful notes on how to run Syscoin Core on your native platform.

 ### Unix